kishaningithub/cowin-vaccine-alerter/README.md

 # Co-WIN vaccine alerter
-This project is a telegram bot which alerts when vaccination slot is available.
+This project is a telegram bot which alerts subscribers when vaccination slot is available.

+## Supported areas
+- Chennai
+- More can be added based on interest

 ## Background
 When I tried to book normally or with the help of other telegram bots that are out there, there was a considerable lag between the time